-In addition to traditional ASU sponsored scholarships/fellowships, there are a limited number of scholarships/fellowships awarded by the Arkansas State University Foundation for which international students may qualify; however, these scholarships/fellowships are not available to international students until after they have demonstrated English competency (as determined by the University), and have been enrolled at ASU for at least one full academic semester.
+In addition to traditional A-State sponsored scholarships/fellowships, there are a limited number of scholarships/fellowships awarded by the Arkansas State University Foundation for which international students may qualify; however, these scholarships/fellowships are not available to international students until after they have demonstrated English competency (as determined by the University).
 Upon arrival at Arkansas State University, international students will be provided with additional information about scholarship/fellowship opportunities offered by the Foundation and the University from the staff of the Office of International Programs (OIP) during the international student orientation and otherwise.
 As with American students, scholarship/fellowship opportunities for international students are highly competitive, but all international students have an equal opportunity to compete for scholarships/fellowships provided to international students at the time of application and thereafter.
 However, irrespective of the potential of scholarships/fellowships, international students must plan on and be successful in gathering the necessary financial resources to cover all of their expenses for attending the University.

 Academic merit‐based scholarships are available from Arkansas State University for international students entering undergraduate programs; similarly scholarships, which are referred to as fellowships are available for international students entering graduate students.
 All academic merit‐based scholarships/fellowships are awarded for one year in which 50% of the award is provided at the onset of each semester, with the second semester portion contingent upon satisfactory full‐time academic performance during the first semester with continuing renewal thereafter based upon satisfactory full‐time academic performance.
 For the purpose of this scholarship/fellowship performance, satisfactory full‐time academic performance at the undergraduate level is defined as maintaining a fulltime course load (a minimum of 12 semester credit hours) and obtaining a cumulative Grade Point Average (GPA) of 3.5 or better.
 Satisfactory full‐time academic performance at the graduate level is defined as maintaining a full‐time course load (a minimum of 9 semester credit hours) and obtaining a cumulative Grade Point Average (GPA) of 3.75 or better.
 Academic scholarships/fellowships are renewable based upon the above criteria and the availability of funds.
 A student who drops below the above standard in any semester forfeits the academic scholarship/fellowship and may not reapply.
 No scholarship/fellowship support is offered for international students by the University during the summer term.

-Graduate fellowships are awarded based on a combination of previous academic accomplishment (defined as a cumulative GPA of 3.5 or better in all university work, as determined by ASU) and the potential for continuing academic success at ASU, as measured by performance on nationally normed and standardized tests as per the following table:
+Graduate fellowships are awarded based on a combination of previous academic accomplishment (defined as a cumulative GPA of 3.5 or better in all university work, as determined by A-State) and the potential for continuing academic success at A-State, as measured by performance on nationally normed and standardized tests as per the following table:

 Official test scores from the testing bodies must be sent directly to Arkansas State University (code 6011) for consideration of scholarship/fellowship and such scores must be current.